 As the winningest coach in Georgia State golf history, Cathy Mant has established a national presence for Panther golf during her tenure.
-Now in her 12th season at the helm, Mant is in the midst of her most successful run yet.

-In the five years since Georgia State joined the Colonial Athletic Association, Mant has led the Panthers to three conference championships (2010, 2009, 2006), two conference runner-up finishes (2007, 2008), and four NCAA Regional berths (2010, 2009, 2008, 2006).
+Prior to joining the Sun Belt Conference, Georgia State was a member of the Colonial Athletic Association for seven years where Mant led the Panthers to three conference championships (2010, 2009, 2006), three conference runner-up finishes (2011, 2007, 2008), and four NCAA Regional berths (2010, 2009, 2008, 2006).

 Mant was named Georgia State’s first full-time women’s golf coach in September of 2000 and set immediate expectations for developing a nationally successful program at that point.

 Under Mant’s tutelage, the program has produced four conference players of the year and seven individual conference champions.
 With her leadership and guidance, Mant helped Joanna Klatten become GSU’s first women’s golfer to qualify and compete in the NCAA National Championship in 2006.

 Mant’s team made its best run toward the NCAA Championship in 2008-09 when it climbed as high as 27th in the national rankings, posting a school-record six wins.
 With a CAA Championship victory, the Panthers traveled to the NCAA East Regional where they finished ninth of 21, just one spot shy of qualifying for the school’s first trip to the NCAA Championship.

 One of Mant’s largest areas of focus is the short game, believing strong short play allows the Panthers to consistently compete at the top level.
 Mant regularly works with Georgia State’s golfers on firming old technique and introducing new short shots.
 She also devotes time to the mental aspects of the game and course management, a subject she feels most amateur golfers do not completely understand and often ignore in practice time.

 Her collegiate golfing career reached its pinnacle in